FFmpeg/FFV1/ffv1.md

 `Symbol`: A value stored in the bitstream, which is defined and decoded through one of the methods described in [@tablePseudoCodeSymbols].

-`Plane`: A discrete component of a static image comprised of `Samples` that represent a specific quantification of `Samples` of that image.
+`Plane`: A discrete component of a static image composed of `Samples` that represent a specific quantification of `Samples` of that image.

 `Pixel`: The smallest addressable representation of a color in a `Frame`.
 It is composed of one or more `Samples`.